sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/19_Error_Handling/306_Module_intro_and_the_error_sink.md

 - The sink has to take care of two things no matter what - the error message and the action (redirect from a invalid form is bad UX) it takes.
 - Express.js does provide a built-in feature for error handling.

+Picture - left side is the sink, right side are the checks (and it's two variants).
 ![](assets/306_Module_intro_and_the_error_sink-image-2.png)